Mike Hilgers

 iii.
 For electronic data, the actual added cost of making the copies available shall include the reasonably calculated actual added cost of the computer run time, any necessary analysis and programming by the public body, public entity, public official, or third-party information technology services company contracted to provide computer services to the public body, public entity, or public official, and the production of the report in the form furnished to the requester.

 b.
-Under amendments to § 84-712(3) contained in 2013 Neb.
-Laws LB 363, the actual added cost used as the basis for calculation of a fee for copies of public records cannot include any charge for the existing salary or pay obligation to public officers or public employees with respect to the first four cumulative hours of searching for, identifying, physically redacting, or copying public records responsive to a particular records request.
-A special service charge representing the time required in excess of four cumulative hours to search for, identify, physically redact, and copy records responsive to a particular records request can be imposed for providing copies of public records, since a large records request may delay or otherwise disrupt the operation of the custodian’s office.
-In any event, the fee for copies of public records may not include any charge for the services of an attorney to review requested public records to determine if there is a legal basis to keep such records confidential.
+Under amendments to § 84-712(3)(c) contained in 2024 Neb.
+Laws LB 43, for residents of Nebraska, the actual added cost used as the basis for calculation of a fee for copies of public records cannot include any charge for the existing salary or pay obligation to public officers or public employees with respect to the first eight cumulative hours of searching for, identifying, physically redacting, or copying public records responsive to a particular records request.
+A special service charge representing the time required in excess of eight cumulative hours to search for, identify, physically redact, and copy records responsive to a particular records request can be imposed for providing copies of public records, since a large records request may delay or otherwise disrupt the operation of the custodian’s office.
+The fee for copies of public records may not include any charge for the services of an attorney or any other person to review requested public records to determine if there is a legal basis to withhold the public records from the public.

-f.
+j.
 The legislative history of LB 628 from 2000 indicates that the actual cost charged by public bodies for making copies of public records available may include the actual cost of the staff time of the public employees involved in that process, including the time necessary to pull the records, separate out any portions of the records that may be kept confidential, copy the records and return them to the proper files.
 Floor Debate on LB 628, 96th Neb.
 Leg., 2nd Sess.
 10051-10053 (Mar.
 8, 2000) (Statement of Sen. Coordsen).
 In that regard, the Legislature deleted portions of the original bill which specifically provided that the actual cost of making copies of public records could not include the cost of salaries of public employees.
 Legislative Journal, 96th Neb.
-Leg., 2nd Sess.
+Leg., 2ndSess.
 757-758 (Feb.
 22, 2000) and 836 (Feb.
-28, 2000); Floor Debate on LB 628, 96th Neb.
+28, 2000); Floor Debate on LB 628, 96thNeb.
 Leg., 2nd Sess.
 10050 (March 8, 2000).
 2013 Neb.
 Laws LB 363 limits charges for staff time to the time expended in excess of the first four cumulative hours spent in providing copies.

-g.
+k.
 In Op.
 Att’y Gen. No. 01029 (August 2, 2001), the Attorney General indicated that the actual costs which may be charged for photocopies of public records include the cost of copy paper, toner, copy machine rental, etc., plus an appropriate amount for the staff time of public employees involved in locating the records, making copies and returning the records to the proper files, not to exceed the amount of time reasonably needed to perform those tasks in a particular case.
 In that same opinion, the Attorney General indicated that it was his enforcement policy not to question charges of up to 10 cents per page for making photocopies of public records for members of the public.
 While public officials could charge more than 10 cents a page for making photocopies of public records in a particular instance, they must be able to demonstrate, under the Attorney General’s enforcement policy, that the actual cost of making the records in that case, including a reasonable labor charge for the time of public employees involved, equaled or was greater than the fee being charged for the copies.
 As an example of his enforcement threshold with respect to charges for photocopies, the Attorney General stated, “. . . if half an hour were reasonably required to locate and copy 50 pages and the hourly rate of the person making the copies is $10 per hour, then a maximum charge of $10 (50 copies x $0.10 + $5 for a half hour of time) would not be challenged by the Attorney General.”
 Op.
 Att’y Gen. No. 01029 at 2.

 C. DEFINITION OF PUBLIC RECORD.
 Neb.
 Rev. Stat. § 84-712.01 defines public records for purposes of the Public Records Statutes.
 Under that section, except where other statutes expressly provide that a record shall not be made public, public records are all records and documents, regardless of physical form, of or belonging to the state and its various political subdivisions, departments, boards, and commissions.
 Under this definition, public records are broadly defined, and the scope of the bodies covered is also wide.
 Data which is a public record in its original form remains so when maintained in a computer.